TeamMH/minehut.xyz/pages/skript/addons.md

 ## INTERESTING!
 HOW DO I MAKE ONE?

-<Hint style="warning">Minehut does not support custom plugins, so developing a Skript Addon is not useful when using Minehut.</Hint>
+<Hint severity="warning">Minehut does not support custom plugins, so developing a Skript Addon is not useful when using Minehut.</Hint>

 While I'm not going to make an entire section on making a Skript addon, you can check out a tutorial [here](https://forums.skunity.com/wiki/addon/).